mjhasbach/github-star/readme.md

 #### gitHubStar.dependencies.areStarred(```jsonPath```, ```cb```)

-Check if all of the dependencies in a `package.json`, `bower.json`, or similar file are starred on GitHub.
-Any JSON file with `dependencies` or `devDependencies` keys are supported.
-Note that dependencies for non-`package.json` files are only recognized if their names correspond with NPM package names.
+Check if the dependencies in a NPM or Bower package file are starred on GitHub.

-* string `jsonPath` - A path to a `package.json`, `bower.json`, or similar file
+* string `jsonPath` - A path to a NPM or Bower package file
 * function(null | object `err`, object{boolean} `areStarred`) `cb` - A function to be executed after the dependencies are checked

 __Example__